Jason2Brownlee/MachineLearningMischief/examples/test_harness_hacking.md

 This issue is known by many names, such as:

-* Comparing Too Many Hypotheses / Checking Too Many Models: Testing numerous hypotheses or model configurations increases the chance of finding a model that performs well on the test data by coincidence rather than due to its inherent quality.
+* **Comparing Too Many Hypotheses** / **Checking Too Many Models**: Testing numerous hypotheses or model configurations increases the chance of finding a model that performs well on the test data by coincidence rather than due to its inherent quality.
-* Multiple Comparison Problem: A statistical issue where testing multiple hypotheses increases the probability of false positives (e.g., identifying a model as superior when it's not).
+* **Multiple Comparison Problem**: A statistical issue where testing multiple hypotheses increases the probability of false positives (e.g., identifying a model as superior when it's not).
-* Oversearching: Excessive experimentation with hyperparameters, architectures, or algorithms can lead to "discovering" patterns that are not generalizable.
+* **Oversearching**: Excessive experimentation with hyperparameters, architectures, or algorithms can lead to "discovering" patterns that are not generalizable.
-* Overfitting Model Selection: When the process of selecting the best model overfits to the evaluation dataset, the chosen model's reported performance becomes unreliable.
+* **Overfitting Model Selection**: When the process of selecting the best model overfits to the evaluation dataset, the chosen model's reported performance becomes unreliable.
-* Overfitting the Test Harness: When models are fine-tuned or selected based on a fixed test set, the test set becomes part of the training process, undermining its role as an unbiased estimator of generalization.
+* **Overfitting the Test Harness**: When models are fine-tuned or selected based on a fixed test set, the test set becomes part of the training process, undermining its role as an unbiased estimator of generalization.
-* Test Harness Hacking: Manipulating the evaluation process, such as by repeatedly tweaking models or hyperparameters, to artificially inflate test set performance.
+* **Test Harness Hacking**: Manipulating the evaluation process, such as by repeatedly tweaking models or hyperparameters, to artificially inflate test set performance.

 ## Scenario